 Step 5 – Verify PostgreSQL Installation

 After completing the above all steps.
 Your PostgreSQL 11 server is ready to use.
-Log in to postfix instance to verify the connection.
+Log in to your server to verify the connection.

 su - postgres -c "psql" psql (11.0) Type "help" for help. postgres=#

-You may create a password for user postgres for security purpose.
+You may create a password for user postgres for security purposes.